74th/github-repo-to-single-txt-chrome-extension/README.md

 Paths are matched relative to the repository root and the `file:` sections in the output use these same relative paths.

 Click the extension icon while viewing a GitHub repository to download the text file.
 The repository archive is fetched from the branch shown in the URL if one is present, otherwise the repository's default branch is used.
+Branch names containing slashes are detected correctly.
 The download URL is logged to the extension's service worker console.

 ## Private Repositories